Logo Voyage

 • Aba's Falafel, 54 East Market St (between Center St and Mill St), +1 845-876-2324.
 Daily 11AM-3:30PM.
 Delicious falafel, sabich and hummus made with fresh ingredients, including organic chickpeas.
 They have a few outdoor tables and a bit more space inside.
 Takeout is also available.
 Sandwiches: $10.75-12.75; platters: $17-18.

 • Bread Alone, 45 E Market St (between Center St and Mill St).
 Daily 7AM-5PM.
-In spite of their name, this informal cafe also sells some tasty sweet and savory pastries, sandwiches, a couple of egg dishes and salads and breakfast burritos and do a brisk business selling coffee and tea.
+In spite of their name, this informal cafe also sells some tasty sweet and savory pastries, sandwiches, a couple of egg dishes and salads and breakfast burritos and does a brisk business selling coffee and tea.
 The peach tea has a very nice flavor and is not sweetened.
 Many people hang out and use their Wi-Fi.
 This is part of a small chain, as they also have a cafe in Woodstock and a cafe and bakery in Boiceville, and their breads are also for sale in various grocery stores and markets.
+Staff is sometimes very busy, but they are extremely kind.

 • Gigi Trattoria, 6422 Montgomery St., +1 845-876-1007, .
 Tu-Th noon-9PM, F Sa 11:30AM-10PM, Su 11AM-8:30PM.
 You can have an expensive meal at this restaurant, but you don't have to.
 The "skizza"s are great: The crust is crunchy through-and-through without being cracker-like, and they use fresh, high-quality ingredients.
 Two people with normal appetites can easily split a soup or salad (they offer "half bowls" of soup that are a full bowl to almost anyone else) and two pizzas and be full and satisfied.
 Good service, too.
 Gluten-free pizza is also available.
 Lunch: Antipasti: $9-15, salads: $8-12; "Skizza" (flatbread pizza, 10-inch): $13-15, panini/soups: $6-14, pasta: $11-16, contorni (sides): $8-15, burger: $14.
 Secondi ("main courses") are mostly not listed on their online lunch menu but cluster in the $20s for lunch.
 The dinner menu is similar, but without panini and with more secondi.
 It is more expensive, with secondi in the high $20s, $30s and beyond.